Hi there, I'm Erin.

 Yes, that is my natural hair, and yes, it’s naturally curly.
 I found my first strand of silver at 12.
 (I’ve been told it’s a sign of wisdom, but I used it to buy a six-pack at 16.
 So…you be the judge.)

 I’m a dual U.S./Irish citizen and a student of Irish Gaelic.
-While my Irish isn’t perfect, I know “Is fearr Gaeilge briste, ná Béarla cliste”—“Broken Irish is better than clever English.”
-Translation?
+While my Irish isn’t perfect (at all), I know “Is fearr Gaeilge briste, ná Béarla cliste”—“Broken Irish is better than clever English.”

 Perfect or not, your story matters.